By Dave Kopel

 Since the research began, the size and cost of the cameras has been reduced tenfold from the prototypes.

-Here’s how they work: Humans naturally emit radiation in the infrared portion of the electromagnetic spectrum (wavelengths from 0.74 micrometers (µm) to 300 µm).
+Here's how they work: Humans naturally emit radiation in the infrared portion of the electromagnetic spectrum (wavelengths from 0.74 to 300 micrometers).
 Humans also emit longer radiation waves, at millimeter wavelengths (about 100 GHz).
-A camera that can see these portions of the spectrum can also see the shape of an object which blocks radiation—such as a firearm.
+A camera that can see these portions of the spectrum can also see the shape of an object which blocks radiation--such as a firearm.

 While the 2007 NIJ report touted detectors with focus on the millimeter wavelengths, the Times reported that the Bloomberg gun detectors work on the longer, infrared wavelengths.
 For the person carrying the gun, it doesn't really matter which particular wavelength is searched, because the end result is the total loss of privacy from a nonconsensual, and secret, search.